French Toast Croissant Casserole

 Notes on scaling: The size of your casserole dish and the time this needs to bake in the oven will depend on how you scale the recipe.
 Choose a casserole dish that will allow you to stuff the croissant pieces snugly into the bottom, keeping them in a single layer as best as you can – you want it to be a little difficult to get the last few pieces in there!
 This helps the croissants absorb all the custard and become gooey without losing their fluffy texture.

-Serving size & suggestions: One batch (4 servings) is enough for about 4 people if you’re also serving fruit, bacon, eggs, or other brunch foods with this breakfast casserole.
+Serving size and suggestions: One batch (4 servings) is enough for about 4 people if you’re also serving fruit, bacon, eggs, or other brunch foods with this breakfast casserole.
 It’s a great addition to a full breakfast spread for holidays like Mother’s Day, Easter, and Christmas!
 Just don’t forget to grab a bottle of your favorite maple syrup 🙂

 Want more?Sign up for our newsletter here and never miss a new recipe!

-Share with us on Instagram!Post a picture of what you made and mention @candidcooksblog or tag #thecandidcooks!
+Share with us on IG!Mention @candidcooksblog or tag #thecandidcooks!

-Follow us on Pinterest!Visit our profile @thecandidcooks and don’t forget to pin this recipe!
+Follow us on PinterestVisit our profile @thecandidcooks and don’t forget to pin this recipe!

-Keyword: allspice, breakfast, brown sugar, brunch, cinnamon, croissants, eggs, holiday, holiday brunch, kid friendly, milk, nutmeg, Sunday brunch, vanilla
+Keyword allspice, breakfast, brown sugar, brunch, cinnamon, croissants, eggs, holiday, holiday brunch, kid friendly, milk, nutmeg, Sunday brunch, vanilla

 If you have any questions regarding the information presented in this post, please refer to our Nutrition Disclaimer here.